burgil/supe-project-creator/README.md

 **Note:** Currently, `deno` bumping is not functioning as expected.
 It prompts for permissions, but then hangs on the readline input.

 ## Changelog

+### Version 1.4.5 - Added Code of Conduct

+- **New Rules**: It is important that new contributors read the code of conduct if they plan to contribute

 ### Version 1.4.4 - Fixed Version Bumper